threefoldtecharchive/0-autobuilder/README.md

 # Zero-OS Auto Builder
-This webservice is a build-process (like Jenkins) tuned for g8os internal development
+This webservice is a build-process (like Jenkins) tuned for Zero-OS internal development

 ## What does it do
 This service autobuild a kernel when someone push on theses repositories: